mik-jozef/chalk/notes/spec-notes.md

   * immut - transitive immutable
-TODO tuple destructuring in lambdas compiler should be able to generate and visualize call graphs haskell-like function declarations? mut fact(0) => 1;
+TODO tuple destructuring in lambdas compiler should be able to generate and visualize call graphs `class Car -> Vehicle {}`
+  `let i : Int where i : Prime and i : Even`? visually, this looks confusing, mistyped conditional operator.
+`get` and `ret` vs `get` and `inget`? or just `get(Key key, ?Value default = null, bool insert = false)` `Set(Int)` - set of all integers? haskell-like function declarations? mut fact(0) => 1;
   mut fact(n) => n * fact(n - 1);
-chalk should mandate little endian, and `<< 1` (or `<<< 1`, to make it different?) should be the same as `/ 2` (that is `<<` and `>>` should be reversed as opposed to other languages)
+chalk should mandate little endian, and `<< 1` (or `<<< 1`, to make it different?) should be the same as `/ 2` (that is `<<` and `>>` should be reversed as opposed to other languages) chalk's logic / typesystem as I imagine it now seems not to support talking about or proving things about how variables change.
+For example, that a variable always increases. inadequate
 `Int64` mutable, `I64` immutable - avoids memory allocation
 stlib function `nextGteMultiple(number n, number multipleOf)` there should be two newlines between imports and code.
 Thats because there